nuxeo-archives/org.eclipse.ecr/README.md

 You are done.
 Launch your server now.

-By default ECR will create a `~/.nxserver-osgi directory` as its working directory.
+By default ECR will create a `~/.ecr` directory as its working directory.

 Also, the Jetty HTTP server will listen at port 8080.
-You can change these properties by defining some system properties in the VM args of your launch configuration:
+You can change this by defining the following some system property in the VM args of your launch configuration:

-* `nuxeo.home` - to control the working directory location
 * `org.eclipse.equinox.http.jetty.http.port` - to control the jetty port.

 You can also use any property defined by Jetty bundle to configure the HTTP server.